cheddarfox/auggie-identity-persistence/auggie-identity-feature-design.md

 This proposal stems from our team's experience with the Round Table philosophy of human-AI collaboration, where AI assistants are equal contributors rather than just tools.
 For this approach to work effectively, AI assistants need to maintain a consistent identity and memory across different projects, just as human team members do.

+### Current Solutions and Limitations

+We've implemented two solutions to address this issue:

+1. **Basic Workaround**: A simple approach using a global memory file and a synchronization script
+2. **Enhanced Solution**: An improved implementation with better organization, backup capabilities, and conflict resolution

+While these solutions provide immediate relief, they still require manual intervention and lack deep integration with VS Code and Augment Code.
+The feature proposed here would provide a native, seamless experience that builds upon the lessons learned from our current implementations.

 ## Architecture

 ### Leveraging VS Code Extension API